 Tools and mobility, under 5 min.

-The second you load into the game look for sticks and stones, your aim is to get 2 sticks and 2 stones, and then create a Stone Axe, once you have the axe making continue searching for either 2 more sticks and stones (if close by) or only 2 more stones as soon your axe will be ready and wood will never again be an issue!
+The second you load into the game look for sticks and stones, your aim is to get 2 sticks and 2 stones, and then create a Stone Axe, while the axe is crafting, continue searching for either 2 more sticks and stones (if close by) or only 2 more stones as soon your axe will be ready and wood will never again be an issue!

 Once you have 2 more sticks/stones make a stone pickaxe its time to mine 30 iron ore and 50 wood, on a standard rates server this is roughly 1 large iron node and 2 medium trees, and shouldn’t take more than a minute, however as soon as you have 15 wood start crafting a carpenters bench, you can easily continue gathering while it’s being made.